 Representativeness There is no standard approach implemented on how the representativeness of the data can be evaluated.
-An analysis of the frequency distribution of two variables: volume of catches and effort (days at sea) was performed to check similarity between the sample and the total population.
+An analysis of the frequency distribution of two variables: volume of catches (in tonnes) and effort (in days at sea) was performed to check similarity between the sample and the total population.
 The results presented on graphs below show that there is a little difference between sampled group of vessels and the total population.
 Species composition of catches by segment confirms also good similarity.

 Distant-water fleet

 Followed previous years, due to confidentiality reasons deep sea trawlers segment (distant-water fleet) were excluded from economic analysis (data were collected but could not be reported).
-In 2016 this segment consisted of 4 very characteristic vessel, what makes impossible to report data without identifying them and infringe the law on data confidence nor combine them with other vessel's segments.
-3 of them were operating in other fishing region (areas 34, 47 and 87) and 1 fishing in North Atlantic.
+In 2017 this segment of pelagic vessels over 40 m in length consisted of 3 very characteristic vessel, what makes impossible to report data without identifying them and infringe the law on data confidence nor combine them with other vessel's segments.
 Complete data were collected but cannot be reported.

 10.3.
 Accessibility and Clarity

 Indicate with Yes or No

 Are methodological documents publicly available?